netbox-community/netbox-plugin-tutorial/tutorial/step02-models.md

     )
 ```

-Finally, add the rule action (required), an optional description and comments:
+Finally, add the rule action (required), an optional description, and comments:

 ```python
     action = models.CharField(